 Roasted Makhana Namkeen or Makhana Chivda is a crunchy and delightful snack made with makhana (fox nuts), nuts, and a few spices!
 This healthy, protein-rich, and gluten-free snack is very simple and easy.

 It is made by roasting phool makhana (fox nuts), nuts in some ghee/oil, and then it is seasoned with a couple of aromatic spices.

-Made with some simple ingredients, this flavourful snack gets done in 15 minutes when made from scratch.
+Prepared with some basic ingredients, this flavourful, deliciosu and healthy snack gets done in 15 minutes when made from scratch.
 This is a dry snack that stays fresh for up to 1 month when stored in an airtight container in a cool dry place.